All Souls College, Oxford

 Saturday 15 December, 2018

-We are bringing together thinkers and activists from diverse traditions to ask: what role, if any, should love play in politics?
-We will explore the concept of love and its implications for politics.
-We want to think through what love means, how love might bring about stronger societies, how it fits with anger and conflict, how it relates to various forms of oppression, and how we might realise the Politics of Love through activism, campaigning, and other kinds of political activity.
-The aim is to give love, and the Politics of Love, a stronger intellectual foundation in the hope that this will enhance the work of those individuals and groups seeking to realise love in their communities.
+We brought together thinkers and activists from diverse traditions to ask: what role, if any, should love play in politics?
+We explored the concept of love and its implications for politics.
+We wanted to think through what love means, how love might bring about stronger societies, how it fits with anger and conflict, how it relates to various forms of oppression, and how we might realise the Politics of Love through activism, campaigning, and other kinds of political activity.
+The aim was to give love, and the Politics of Love, a stronger intellectual foundation in the hope that this will enhance the work of those individuals and groups seeking to realise love in their communities.

 Lynne Segal is Professor of Psychology & Gender Studies at the University of London.
 She has written on feminist theory and politics, and has been heavily engaged with grassroots activism in various spheres of progressive politics.
 She is the author of Radical Happiness: Moments of Collective Joy, as well as a number of other books, including Out of Time: The Pleasures and Perils of Ageing; Why Feminism: Gender, Psychology, Politics; and New Sexual Agendas.